 In short, it’s an option for those who require assistance from time to time, but are still mentally capable of making decisions.

-A donor gives someone they trust the right to manage their financial affairs on an indefinite basis.
+A person gives someone they trust the right to manage their financial affairs on an indefinite basis.

-Just as in the case of ordinary powers of attorney, however, an LPA is valid only as far as the donor is willing to permit.
+Just as in the case of ordinary powers of attorney, however, an LPA is valid only as far as the person is willing to permit.

 This may extend to:

-To set up a power of attorney - ordinary or lasting - you’ll first need to register with the Office of the Public Guardian.
-This usually costs between £65 and £115, though this fee may be waived if you’re on a low income or receiving certain benefits.
+To set up a power of attorney – ordinary or lasting – you’ll first need to register with the Office of the Public Guardian.
+This usually costs between £82.
 For more information, AgeUK have produced a comprehensive guide on how powers of attorney work.

 Before you register, we recommend seeking advice from a solicitor.
 There are multiple independent sources providing good advice on how to find one, including the Law Society and Solicitors for the Elderly.
 Costs will vary, but it will likely prove a sound investment that saves you time and effort in the long run.